LC-Linkous/reverse_engineering_notes/README.md

   * Getting data, getting firmware, getting memory
   * Creating documentation for a project about to be adopted by a company
   * Creating an interface API to expand functionality
+* What are the benefits of this approach?
+  * How reproducable is the approach, and how accurate is the data or documentation
+  * Reasons for chosing destructive over non-desctrutive methods
+  * Reasons for a DIY tool or larger purchase, vs. using something standard
+  * Who is benefiting from this knowledge or these actions (identifying stakeholders)

+These questions are important to begin establishing a scope, objectives, and stakeholders.
+For a personal project, you can be a stakeholder and the benefit of the project can be purely educational.
 In the real world, you may be given the device or problem (and thus the constraints) in a work environment.
 Your job will then be how to select the tool or tools in order to address the problem and stay within the imposed limits and constraints.
 The `Tool-Problem-Device` method still holds up.

 The following sections contain some notes for choosing tools, identifying and articulating problems, and choosing devices.
 The [Flow Chart](#the-flow-chart) and [Table](#the-table) sections do into more detail about specific tools and approaches.